peterkovacs258/TraDem/ReadMe.txt

 For local using of the website use the software: XAMPP

 Xampp guide:
+1.Download and install XAMPP.
+2.Download this project from github.
-1.Download the sowftware, and after installation put this folder inside the xamp htdocs folder.
+3.Rename the downloaded folder from TraDem-master to TraDem 4.Put this folder inside the XAMPP htdocs folder.
-2.The basic path for 'htdocs' after installation should be (C:\xampp\htdocs).
+5.The basic path for 'htdocs' after installation should be (C:\xampp\htdocs).
 Replace the 'C' if your main local drive character is different.
-3.Run XAMPP
+6.Run XAMPP
-4.Start the 'Apache' and 'MySQL' module.
+7.Start the 'Apache' and 'MySQL' module
-5.Open a web browser.
+8.Open a web browser.
-6.Enter the following url: Localhost/Tradem
+9.Enter the url:Localhost/phpmyadmin
+10.Press the immport button on the top navigation bar, and import the TaDem\SQLExport\tradem.sql file.
+6.If the previous process was successful enter the following url on your web browser: localhost/Tradem